Last reviewed February 2020

 A single body legislature at the state level is a rare exception in the United States.
 Three states were initially established with unicameral legislatures: Georgia, Pennsylvania, and Vermont.
 All three switched to a bicameral system by 1830.
-There were no unicameral legislatures in the United States until Nebraska switched from a bicameral system in 1934 (History of the Nebraska Unicameral).
-Other states have considered adopting this model in the succeeding decades, yet Nebraska remains the sole single body legislature in the nation.
+For over one hundred years there were no unicameral legislatures in the United States until Nebraska switched from a bicameral to a unicameral system in 1934.
+Other states have considered adopting this model in the succeeding decades, but none have done so and Nebraska remains the sole single body legislature in the nation.

 During the height of the unicameral discussion, two organizations were formed.
 Minnesotans for a Single-House Legislature worked to increase public awareness about the benefits of a single body legislature.
 An alternative group, Opponents of a Unicameral House (OUCH), advocated maintaining two bodies and encouraged citizens to advocate for improvements to the current system.
 Former Representatives Dave Bishop and Mark Gleason were on the OUCH Steering Committee.
 Although several bills were introduced and heard in the 1999-2000 session, none of the bills garnered enough support to pass.
 Although in most sessions a bill or two continues to be introduced on this topic, to date, none has achieved as much attention as the bills introduced in the 1999-2000 session.